QiyanYu/notes/pages/CS 61A Notes.md

 			  2011
 			  ```
 		-
+	- ## 2.7 Object Abstraction
+		- ### String Representations
+			- Strings are important: they represent language and programs.
+			- In Python, all objects produce two string representations:
+				- The `str` is legible to humans.
+				- The `repr` is legible to the Python interpreter
+			- ```python
+			  ```
 - # Chapter 4: Data Processing
 	- ## 4.2 Implicit sequences
+	  collapsed:: true
 		- ### A dictionary, its keys, its values, and its items are all iterable values. #python
 			- The order of items in a dictionary is the order in which they were added (Python 3.6+).
 			- Historically, items appeared in an arbitrary order (Python 3.5 and earlier).